jfq3/RDP---Tutorials/xander_choosing_parameters.md

 Parameters for running Xander are set in the configuration file (`xander_setenv.sh`) and, for submitted jobs, in the qsub command for submitting the jobs.
 There are comments in the configuration file and in the `README` file on [GitHub](https://github.com/rdpstaff/Xander_assembler) that explain at least in part how to select the parameters.
 There are three sections of the configuration file:

-1. __Directory assignment__: the paths to use to find data, to output results, and to programs Xander calls.
+1. [__Directory assignment__](https://github.com/dunivint/RDP_Tutorials/blob/master/xander_choosing_parameters.md#directory-assignment): a user's paths for data, output results, and to programs Xander calls.
-2. __Sample naming__: a sample identifier to be appended to the beginning of output files and contig names.
+2. __Sample naming__: a unique sample identifier to be appended to the beginning of all output files and contig id (ie fasta headers).
 3. __Parameters__: defines parameters important to the quality of Xander results.
      * [__Build__](https://github.com/dunivint/RDP_Tutorials/blob/master/xander_choosing_parameters.md#build-parameters): parameters for building the De Bruijn graph.
 These relate to the size of the data file.
      * [__Contig search__](https://github.com/dunivint/RDP_Tutorials/blob/master/xander_choosing_parameters.md#contig-search-parameters): parameters for searching for contigs.
 These impact the timing of search and are not adjusted often.